Oops! Something went wrong while submitting the form.

 These metabolic processes depend on the thyroid sending out its hormones in just the right amounts.
 Too little or too much, and things begin to go awry.
 In this article, we explore the science behind the thyroid condition hypothyroidism (low thyroid), its causes and treatments, and how it differs from hyperthyroidism (high thyroid).

 What Is the Thyroid Gland?

 The thyroid is an endocrine gland, meaning it produces hormones that travel to, and have influence on, other parts of the body.
-Hormones are incredible molecules with the ability to communicate across our bodies.
-There are hormones that regulate our growth, stimulate development of our reproductive organs, and even control what happens when we feel stressed.
+There are hormones that regulate growth, stimulate development of the reproductive organs, and even control what happens when you feel stressed.
 (Source)

 The Thyroid Hormones

-The thyroid’s two primary hormones, triiodothyronine (T3) and thyroxine (T4), regulate metabolism — the complex chemical reactions that power all the work our bodies do.
+The thyroid’s two primary hormones, triiodothyronine (T3) and thyroxine (T4), regulate metabolism — the complex chemical reactions that power all the work your body does.
 (Source)

 The thyroid gland produces a third hormone, calcitonin, that reduces the amount of calcium in the blood if it gets too high.
 Although this is important for maintaining your body’s homeostasis, or equilibrium, calcitonin isn’t one of the hormones that concern us when we talk about hypo- and hyperthyroidism.
 (Source)